sougaaat/Telagana-Growth-Analysis/README.md

 # Telangana Growth Analysis Dashboard
 ## Overview
 This repository contains the datasets, icons, and Jupyter Notebook (.ipynb) file used to develop the Telangana Growth Analysis Dashboard in Power BI.
-The dashboard provides transparent insights into the economic landscape of Telangana, specifically focusing on e-STAMPS and Transportation data.
+The dashboard provides transparent insights into the economic landscape of Telangana, specifically focusing on e-STAMPS and Transportation data. <br>

+Here's the dashboard: <a href="https://app.powerbi.com/view?r=eyJrIjoiNjliZjYxNjUtNTQ5My00ZjgwLThiOTQtYWY0YzkwMjNmNWQ3IiwidCI6IjhlODZjZjVlLTEyNTItNDFhNS1hN2IyLTBmZGJiOTFhMzUyNCJ9"> Telangana Growth Analysis PBIX </a>
 ## Files and Structure
 **Datasets**: The datasets directory contains the raw data used for the analysis, including e-STAMPS revenue, documentation registrations, and transportation statistics. <br>